oxygenium-network/oxygenium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/Sha3.md

 val hash = Sha3.computeHash(data)
 ```

 This will return the SHA3 hash value of the `data` `ByteString`.
-Overall, the `Sha3` class and object provide a convenient and standardized way to compute SHA3 hash values in the Alephium project.
+Overall, the `Sha3` class and object provide a convenient and standardized way to compute SHA3 hash values in the Oxygenium project.
 ## Questions:
  1. What is the purpose of the `Sha3` class and how is it used in the `oxygenium` project?